imgntn/jBow/README.md

-This project shows how to make a two-handed bow and arrow in webVR using A-Frame.
+This project shows how to make a two-handed bow and arrow in WebVR using A-Frame.
+The demo pulls A-Frame and supporting components from their CDNs so you always get the latest version when you load the page.

 [Read "The Bow and Arrow is Virtual Reality's Hello World" on Medium](https://medium.com/@jamesbpollack/the-bow-arrow-is-virtual-realitys-hello-world-b0556faa3ef8)